42xel/BAPL2/README.md

 @= f[2] ; nil
 @ = #f;  5
 ```
-Internally, the static body of a function is an akin to an array with some fluff.
+Internally, the static body of a function is an akin to an array of its instructions with some fluff.
 Here, the array corresponding to `f` is :
 `{'write', 5, 'ret'}`.

 Because function values are only proxies of a static body with some fluff (the same static body may for example correspond to several values, possibly with differing default param value), and because of how array inspection works, one cannot inspect the static body of a function at runtime.
-Trying to will yields nil or error depending on the index nd size of the funciton body
+Attempting to do so will yields nil or error depending on the index and size of the funciton body.

-It is however possible to inject code into the proxy and shadow the static body, which is what is happening in the code above
+It is however possible to inject code into the proxy and shadow the static body, which is what is happening in the code shown above.

 ## Future

 The main gaping holes which would absolutely need to be filled before thinking about production are
 * better framework
     * automatic test.
     * better interface, command line for now.
-Option to only parse, only compile, run a precompiled code ...
+Options to only parse, only compile, run a precompiled code ...
 Better ways to specify input, ways to specify outputs.
     * much better error and warning reports, including type checking
 * Fixing things in the interpreter
     * sanitize the stack
     * clarify how much functions (and more generally context) introspection and alteration is permitted and act accordingly.
-* New Language feature
+* New Language features
     * clarify the value yielded by while
-    * break statement, similar to return but for blocks
+    * break statements, similar to return but for blocks
     * strings
     * handling nil values properly

-The above would be necessary to make an appaaling prototype.
+The above would be necessary to make an appealing prototype.

 For production, :
 * framework